artemxgod/SQL-tutorial/README.md

 ## Tables and keys

-- Unique ID's are used to specify a row and called `privary key`
+- Unique ID's are used to specify a row and called `primary key`
-- `foreign key` refers to privary key in another table
+- `foreign key` refers to primary key in another table

 ![fkey](./images/foreign_key.png)
 ![branch-table](./images/branch-table.png)
-* in the employee table we have branch_id field which is privary key for branch table
+* in the employee table we have branch_id field which is primary key for branch table

 - `composite key` is a key that needs two attributes